 - Fortune Cookie – 6.5 carbs per cookie

 - Keebler Shortbread Cookie – 9 carbs per cookie

 Explore more low-carb snacks via the Atkins Carb Counter.

 Atkins Dieting: Then & Now

-And… it’s been a couple of years since we tried their low-carb version (only 6 carbs!) and were very unimpressed.
-And… someone else mentioned that we might have just been at the wrong Smoothie King on the wrong day.
-So… we’re anxious to try it again.
-Will let you know what we think.
+Someone mentioned that we might’ve just been at the wrong Smoothie King on the wrong day.
+So — we’re anxious to try it again.
+We’ll let you know what we think.

 TIP: We’re still not convinced that the Atkin’s plan is the #1 best way to go for weight loss, dieting, and a healthy approach to eating.
 But it has worked for us in the past, so it’s at least a great kick-start to get us headed in the right direction… again.

 More Low Carb Snacks & Diet Resources

 In addition to the links I’ve included above, here are some other resources to help you decide if a high protein low carb diet is right for you:

 - The Net Carb Debate: What’s In Low Carb Snacks?